kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 #### Story 5: Asymmetric Replicas

-The replicas of our StatefulSet are not identical, so we still want to update each PVC manually and separately.
+The storage requirement of different replicas are not identical, so we still want to update each PVC manually and separately.
 Possibly we also update the `volumeClaimTemplate` for new replicas, but we don't want the controller to interfere with the existing replicas.